What is a Mastopexy and when should you have one?

 BREAST UPLIFT SURGERY

-When someone talks about ‘Breast Surgery’ we instantly think breast implants, but did you know that breast surgery is not just about implants.
+When someone talks about ‘Breast Surgery’ we instantly think of breast implants, but did you know that breast surgery is not just about implants.

 Breast surgery includes breast reduction, breast uplift, implant removal and implant replacement.
 A breast uplift is also known as a Mastopexy and it is when excess skin is removed from the breast so it can be made tighter and the nipple moved to a higher position to give the breasts an uplifted appearance.

 A perfect candidate for a mastopexy would be someone who feels their breasts are empty or saggy.
 They may also dislike the shape of their bust and feel like their nipples are in a low position.
-The majority of women considering a mastopexy are post-pregnancy or have lost a lot of weight both things of course can cause a loss of breast tissue.
+The majority of women considering mastopexy are post-pregnancy or have lost a lot of weight both things of course can cause a loss of breast tissue.
 Sagging or drooping can also just be a result of age where your skin has lost elasticity.

 A mastopexy procedure is often combined with a breast enlargement, reduction or even an implant removal which may be why you don’t often hear of people having the procedure.